Back to case studies

 03

-Out-of-hours coverage achieved: the agent responds to routine queries at any hour, eliminating the gap between a tenant sending a message at 10pm and receiving a response the following morning
+Out of hours coverage achieved: the agent responds to routine queries at any hour, eliminating the gap between a tenant sending a message at 10pm and receiving a response the following morning

 04